aconz2/aconz2.github.io/_posts/2018-02-15-Data-Formats.md

 [["Alice", "Actor"], ["Bob", "Builder"]]
 ```

-Now we can factor by the common length of the inner arrays (we couldn't do this in general if 1 of them had an extra key)
+Now we can factor by the common length of the inner arrays (we couldn't do this in general eg. if 1 of them had an extra key)

 ```json
 [{"keys": ["first", "last"], "length": 2}]